 Filing an Extension Doesn’t Mean You Don’t Have to Pay

-Wondering how to get a tax extension?
-You should know that an extension doesn’t give you an indefinite amount of time to settle up on your outstanding tax bill.
+Getting a tax extensions means you have more time to file your tax return.
+But it does not give you an indefinite amount of time to settle up on your outstanding tax bill.
 If you owe money to Uncle Sam, you’re still expected to pay up by the April filing deadline.
 If you don’t pay, penalties and interest start accruing on the money on the day after tax day.

-Need to know how to file an extension for taxes?
-You’ll need to file IRS Form 4868, Application for Automatic Extension of Time To File U.S. Individual Income Tax Return by April 18th (or April 19th if you live in Maine or Massachusetts).
-As long as you file an extension, you can avoid the failure-to-file penalty but there’s a separate one that goes along with not paying.
+As long as you file an extension, you can avoid the failure-to-file penalty but there’s a separate penalty for not paying an outstanding balance.
 The failure-to-pay penalty is 0.5% of your total taxes due for every month you still owe.
 The penalty eventually maxes out at 25% of your unpaid tax balance.
+If you owe a lot to the government, that can really add up.

-On top of that, you’ll be charged interest, which is currently set at 3%.
-If you owe $5,000 and you wait until October to pay, you’ll have to cough up an extra $225 for penalties and interest.
+On top of that, you’ll be charged interest, which is the federal short-term rate (currently around 2.5%), plus 3%.
+If you owe $5,000 and you wait until October to pay, you’re looking at close to $300 in penalties and interest.
 If October comes and goes and you still don’t file or pay, the 5% failure-to-file penalty kicks in, which would mean you’d owe even more.

 You’ll Have to File a Separate Extension for State Taxes

 Extensions granted by the IRS only apply to your federal taxes.
 You’ll also need to request one from your state’s revenue office.
-The rules regarding the extension deadlines, penalties and interest vary from state to state so it’s important to understand how long you have to file and what it’s going to cost you if you don’t pay right away.
+The rules regarding the extension deadlines, penalties and interest vary from state to state.
+Check the website of your state’d department of revenue to see how long you have to file and what it’s going to cost you if you don’t pay right away.

 An Extension Isn’t Required if You’re Owed a Refund